Lyn Jehu known as Lyn

-Community football coaching and development
+Football coaching and development

-The soccer camp industry
+The football camp industry

 Gym and field based fitness assessment methodology

-Sport Culture in Japan
+Sports Culture in Japan

-Traditional Japanese martial arts and martial arts pedagogy
+Japanese martial arts and martial arts pedagogy

 If you are a journalist on deadline and you need to speak with a member of university staff with particular expertise, please contact the Press Office.